Merchant Hotel (Portland, Oregon): 1960s to present

 The last use of any part of the building as a hotel ended in mid-1967.
 In late 1967 or early 1968, Skidmore Development Company purchased the building along with two adjacent buildings.
 Ground-floor space along the N.W.
 Third Avenue side was being used by a grocery store and an appliance store at that time.
 A renovation and restoration was carried out in 1968–1969.
 In December 1968, a furniture store became the first post-remodel tenant, occupying one-quarter of the ground-floor space.
 The upper floors were remodeled as office space.
 In 1971, the building was repainted in bright green with white trim.
 The renovation was deemed a success, and the shops were described in 1972 as "thriving".
 In a 1979 article, The Oregonian wrote that the "former Merchants Hotel in Old Town went from virtually abandoned building to cornerstone of Old Town business district, thanks to vision of Bill [Naito] and Sam Naito," of Skidmore Development Company.

 The building received a $2 million seismic upgrade in 2004.
 Among the current tenants are Old Town Pizza and the Oregon Nikkei Legacy Center, which includes the Japanese American History Museum.
 The Faux Museum is in the corner storefront at N.W.
 Second and Davis.
-The building is reportedly haunted by a ghost called Nina.